scolomar/dca/6-Security/3-Network_security.md

 Docker networks are secure by default.

 Docker networks are fully isolated by default.
 Therefore we cannot communicate two running containers unless they are attached to the same network.
-One container can be attached to as many networks as needed so that communication an security are both guaranteed when using Docker networks.
+One container can be attached to as many networks as needed so that communication and security are both guaranteed when using Docker networks.

 In a three tier architecture we can place for example a frontend container attached to a frontend network and a middleware container attached to the backend network.
 The database container will also be attached to the backend network meanwhile the middleware container will be attached to both networks: the frontend and the backend.